RADIAN-HCI/Literature-Review/literature-review.md

   publisher={Ieee}
 }

+- A Review of Using Machine Learning Approaches for Precision Education
+  + In recent years, in the field of education, there has been a clear progressive trend toward precision education.
+As a rapidly evolving AI technique, machine learning is viewed as an important means to realize it.
+In this paper, we systematically review 40 empirical studies regarding machine-learning-based precision education.
+The results showed that the majority of studies focused on the prediction of learning performance or dropouts, and were carried out in online or blended learning environments among university students majoring in computer science or STEM, whereas the data sources were divergent.
+  + @article{luan2021review,
+  title={A review of using machine learning approaches for precision education}, author={Luan, Hui and Tsai, Chin-Chung}, journal={Educational Technology \& Society}, volume={24}, number={1}, pages={250--266},
+  year={2021},
+  publisher={JSTOR}
+}

 - Evolution and Revolution in Artificial Intelligence in Education
   + The field of Artificial Intelligence in Education (AIED) has undergone significant developments over the last twenty-five years.
 As we reflect on our past and shape our future, we ask two main questions: What are our major strengths?
 And, what new opportunities lay on the horizon?
 We analyse 47 papers from three years in the history of the Journal of AIED (1994, 2004, and 2014) to identify the foci and typical scenarios that occupy the field of AIED.
 We use those results to suggest two parallel strands of research that need to take place in order to impact education in the next 25 years: One is an evolutionary process, focusing on current classroom practices, collaborating with teachers, and diversifying technologies and domains.
 The other is a revolutionary process where we argue for embedding our technologies within students’ everyday lives, supporting their cultures, practices, goals, and communities.
   + @article{roll2016evolution,